treeben77/discord-oauth2.py/docs/source/access_token.rst

       .. versionadded:: 1.1

-      :param str platform_name: Text that appears at the top of the app connection box, usally denoting the platform's name.
+      :param str platform_name: Text that appears at the top of the app connection box, usually denoting the platform's name.
-      :param str platform_username: Text that appears under the platform name, large, and usally denoting the user's name on the platform.
+      :param str platform_username: Text that appears under the platform name, large, and usually denoting the user's name on the platform.
       :param dict metadata: List of keys and values to set the user's metadata.
 Supported types: :class:`bool`, :class:`datetime.datetime`, :class:`int`

       :returns: dict